dieserva/SP404mk2-wav-converter/README.md

 ## Safe for Your Original Files

-**This script never modifies your original files.** Instead, it creates a "converted" subdirectory where all converted files are stored with the same directory structure as your original files.
-This makes it easy to locate the converted files while ensuring your original samples remain untouched.
+**This script never modifies your original files.** Instead, it creates a "converted" subdirectory that contains a complete mirror of your sample library with all files guaranteed to be compatible with the SP404 MK2.
+This makes it easy to copy your entire library to your sampler while ensuring your original samples remain untouched.

 ## Prerequisites